hardwario/docs/tower/firmware-sdk/task-scheduler.md

 :::info

-To run a current task again you can use functions from the first set (with the `current` in the name)
+To run a current task again you can use functions from the first set (with the `current` in the name).

 You have to call one of these functions in the task function itself for it to work.